Steven Alderson was bullied at school for being autistic. Decades on, a historic win has made him an Australian national hero

 Next chapter

-Victory stamped Alderson and Blucher’s ticket for their next big adventure, a trip to Dubai for the season-ending G4D Tour Series Finale in November.
+Victory in Spain – swiftly followed by another in the Webex All Abilities Players Series South Australia at Willunga on Sunday – stamped Alderson and Blucher’s ticket for their next big adventure, a trip to Dubai for the season-ending G4D Tour Series Finale in November.

 The duo will have to draw up a new checklist for the United Arab Emirates, having completed their three-point inventory for Spain: bring the trophy home, visit the Tour equipment trucks and meet Jon Rahm.